 The largest population centres (14-16m) are concentrated in Dar es Salaam, Johannesburg and Kinshasha, with Dar es Salaam being the only that is a coastal city with port access for shipping.
 Luanda, Cape Town, Ethekweni (Durban), Antananarivo and Maputo are all significant centres (5-8m), with Antananarivo being the only non-coastal city of significant population.

-Short sea shipping is an option for the coastal centers, while for smaller towns a mixture of piping and road/rail transport is necessary.
+Short sea shipping is an option for the coastal centres, while for smaller towns a mixture of piping and road/rail transport is necessary.
 For a location like Kinshasa, river barging may be appropriate but is likely to be cheaper via pipeline.

 5.2.
-SADC Ability To Supply The Market
+SADC Ability To Supply Natural Gas to the Market

 5.2.1.
 GAS Reserves